beakerbrowser/bkr/README.md

 If no directory is provided, it will use the current directory.

 This command will NOT fail if you forgot to pull latest before publishing.

+Similar to .gitignore, you can specify a .datignore file to exclude files from publishing.

 Effects: